cg0618/Customer_Churn/README.md

 ### Demographics
 #### 1. Senior Citizens and Dependents
-Approximately only 16% of the customers are senior citizens.
+<div align="justify"> Approximately only 16% of the customers are senior citizens.
 That is, majority of telecom customers are typically younger individuals who are not senior citizens.
 Additionally, a significant portion of these customers may not have dependents, suggesting that they are likely single or without immediate family responsibilities.
-This demographic profile can influence the telecom in tailoring their services and marketing strategies to provide the needs of this specific customer segment, such as focusing on features and plans that appeal to a younger, more independent audience.
+This demographic profile can influence the telecom in tailoring their services and marketing strategies to provide the needs of this specific customer segment, such as focusing on features and plans that appeal to a younger, more independent audience. </div>

 >![seniorCitizen](https://github.com/cg0618/Customer_Churn/blob/main/images/seniorCitizen.png)
 >![dependents](https://github.com/cg0618/Customer_Churn/blob/main/images/dependents.png)

 #### 2. Phone and Internet service
-The majority of customers have phone and internet services, illustrating a widespread reliance on telecommunications technology for both communication and online connectivity purposes.
+<div align="justify"> The majority of customers have phone and internet services, illustrating a widespread reliance on telecommunications technology for both communication and online connectivity purposes. </div>

 >![PhoneService](https://github.com/cg0618/Customer_Churn/blob/main/images/PhoneService.png)
 >![InternetService](https://github.com/cg0618/Customer_Churn/blob/main/images/InternetService.png)

 #### 3. Online Security, Online Backup, and Device Protection
-Most customers have chosen not to avail either online security, backup services or device protection, possibly influenced by concerns about additional charges.
-This decision may reflect prioritization of finances over enhanced protection and data backup.
+<div align="justify"> Most customers have chosen not to avail either online security, backup services or device protection, possibly influenced by concerns about additional charges.
+This decision may reflect prioritization of finances over enhanced protection and data backup. </div>

 >![OnlineSecurity](https://github.com/cg0618/Customer_Churn/blob/main/images/OnlineSecurity.png)
 >![OnlineBackup](https://github.com/cg0618/Customer_Churn/blob/main/images/OnlineBackup.png)